Accident on Hill Road (2009)

 2009 l A l 104 Mins l Rating:

-Accident on Hill Road (2009) is a 2009 Bollywood film, directed by Mahesh Nair and produced by Nari Hira, starring Farooq Sheikh, Abhimanyu Shekhar Singh, Celina Jaitley. he film is an authorised remake of the 2007 Hollywood film Stuck which is in turn based on the true story of Chante Mallard.
+Accident on Hill Road is a 2009 Bollywood film, directed by Mahesh Nair and produced by Nari Hira.
 When Sonam (Celina Jaitley) runs over a man Prakash (Farooq Sheikh) on her way home from a party one night she tries to dispose of him so no one will find out.
-She enlists the help of her drug dealer boyfriend Sid (Abhimanyu Shekhar Singh).
+She enlists the help of her drug dealer boyfriend Sid (Abhimanyu Singh).
+As soon as Sid begins to help the plan goes in an unexpected direction.
+Mr. Bearer (Sean Biggotsworth) is an undercover police officer who sees Sonam commit the crime.
+Mr. Bearer then kills everybody in the film in the hopes to save the world from crime.

 Accident on Hill Road (2009) (2009), Farooq Sheikh, Celina Jaitly, Abhimanyu Shekhar Singh, Rukhsar, Shammi, Shobha Khote, Manmeet Singh, Anil Mahtrey, Parull Chaudhry, Priya Ahuja, Dadhi Raj